-There are plenty of would-be “experts” and groups out there who proudly lay claim to teaching “reality-based” systems and techniques, and that these systems have been “tested”.
+There are plenty of would-be “experts” and groups out there who proudly lay claim to teaching “reality-based” systems and techniques, and who also claim that that their techniques have been “tested” or “proven”.
 But what does that actually mean?

-Most often, it means – for example – that two people dressed in thick padding take turns spectacularly trying to stab each other with a rubber knife.
+Most often, it means – for example – that two people dressed in thick padding take turns trying to dramatically stab each other with a rubber knife in front of the camera to score “hits”.
+Or they put on boxing gloves and try to punch or kick each other really hard.
 Or they do fast, flashy, carefully choreographed fighting movements in a studio while looking fierce.
 Or they do intellectual exercises and have endless video debates where they try to “prove” that you can’t disarm a gun, or that this or that technique will or won’t work.

 We don’t do that at Elite Defence Academy International.